belieflab/mooneyFaces/README.md

 The Silverstein version adds 2 additional ratings:
     1) whether the face appears to be an adult or child, and
-    2) whether the face appears to be more masculine or more feminine.
-, should the participant identifies an image as a face, regardless of its ground truth (upright or inverted).
+    2) whether the face appears to be more masculine or more feminine, should the participant identifies an image as a face, regardless of its ground truth (upright or inverted).

 The Silverstein version also adds 10 inverted and 10 upright catch images which should never be construed as a face.